CLIMADA-project/climada_python/doc/guide/git_flow.rst

 Release cycle
 -------------

-Roughly every four 4 months, everything in the develop branch is merged into the master branch for release.
-Dates are communicated in advance.
+When a new release is made, everything in the develop branch is merged into the master branch.

 Fork or clone?
 --------------